 Are you calling in your colleagues, family and friends when they use ableist language, explaining why these slurs are harmful to disabled people – even when it’s not directed at disabled people?
 Nobody ever uses a disability slur as a compliment.
 A useful guide is on Refinery 29 (refinery29.com/en-au/ally-etiquette-disability).

 Are you convinced that disability is a tragedy or something to be ashamed of?
 It’s really not.
 For many disabled people we see disability as a proud part of our identity and rejoice in the disability community.

 Are you saying the words ‘disabled’ and ‘disability’, rather than euphemisms like ‘special needs’ and ‘differently abled’?
 It’s important.

-Do you have books by people with disability in your organization’s library?
+Do you have books by disabled people in your organisation’s library?
 Growing Up Disabled in Australia (edited by me), Disability Visibility (edited by Alice Wong) and Demystifying Disability (written by Emily Ladau) are good to have on your shelves.

-Are people with disability included in career development programs?
+Are disabled people included in career development programs?
 Are these programs accessible?

 Are you ensuring that disabled people are employed to do their jobs as accountants, lawyers, healthcare workers, journalists, tradespeople and so on, rather than often being the ones to solve access and inclusion issues in the workplace?

 Have you got a succession plan for disabled people to be leaders?
 Are you making space for them?